Gedeon Richter PLC (BUD:RICHTER)

 CEO, Gedeon Richter

 Yeah.
-Well, I think some of those, results are already visible.
-The main focus has been operations, our main our maintenance costs, the size of our physical infrastructure, energy.
-I mean, you see the energy volumes going down also in the context of the ESG efforts, but this translated into lower COGS also.
-Scaling the operations, manufacturing, larger volumes at with a similar headcount, similar, capacity that again helped unit costs come down.
+Well, I think some of those results are already visible.
+The main focus has been operations, our maintenance costs, the size of our physical infrastructure, energy, I mean, you see the energy volumes going down also in the context of the ESG effort, but this translated into lower COGS also.
+Scaling the operations, manufacturing larger volumes at, with a similar headcount, similar capacity, that again helped unit costs come down.
+Through lead times and speed generally, both in supply chain but also in quality and finished products, those have added up to a sizable saving already and will continue to do so.
+Especially because we're rolling this out to non-Hungarian affiliates and also in the resizing of the API infrastructure.
+Had still some way to go.
+Commercial and admin programs I've already mentioned, I shouldn't say much more on that.

-And secondly, to make sure that we don't exceed a certain level of r and d to revenue ratio, which, from a capital markets perspective, would be would send would send the wrong signal.
-Does that more, and answer your question okay?
+Also when it comes to R&D, we'll be paying special attention to the fixed costs associated with R&D in the coming years in order to make room for projects that actually build the portfolio.
+And secondly, to make sure that we don't exceed a certain level of R&D to revenue ratio, which from a capital markets perspective, would be, would send the wrong signal.
+Does that more.

 Gábor Orbán